syntasso/workshop/enhancing-a-promise/README.md

 #### Preparing your Kubernetes environment

-Before moving on, you will want to make sure to have an environment ready to run a Kratix.
+Before moving on, you will want to make sure to have an environment ready to run Kratix.
 This includes having two clusters which can speak to each other, one named `platform` which includes both a Kratix and MinIO installation, and one called `worker` which includes a Flux CD installation.
-If you have not yet set this up, it is best for you to follow the [Kratix Quick Start: Part I documentation](https://github.com/syntasso/kratix/blob/main/docs/quick-start.md).
+If you have not yet set this up, follow the [Kratix Quick Start: Part I documentation](https://github.com/syntasso/kratix/blob/main/docs/quick-start.md).

 <details>
   <summary>Not sure if you are properly set up?
-Click here to see some commands to verify a local KinD deployment</summary>
+Click here to see commands to verify a local KinD deployment</summary>

 To verify your have at least the two necessary clusters:
 ```console